 3. Challenges and enablers for EGD objectives

-Building on the findings of JRC’s flagship report “Delivering the EU Green Deal - Progress towards targets“ [1], this chapter further explores existing challenges and potential enablers that will shape the implementation of the green transition.
-The European Green Deal success relies on the effective navigation of these obstacles and the leveraging of opportunities across multiple policy areas and sectors.
+Building on the findings of the flagship report “Delivering the EU Green Deal - Progress towards targets“ [1], this chapter further explores existing challenges and potential enablers that will shape the implementation of the green transition.
+The European Green Deal’s success relies on the effective navigation of potential challenges and the leveraging of opportunities across multiple policy areas and sectors.

 To offer a comprehensive understanding of these challenges and opportunities, this chapter covers the seven thematic areas of the European Green Deal, complemented by the cross-cutting theme of critical raw materials.
-The inclusion of critical raw materials reflects the growing policy significance of this issue[2], while land and soil ecosystems were highlighted to address the considerable overlap between food systems, biodiversity, and pollution.
+The inclusion of critical raw materials reflects the growing policy significance of this issue for the three transformational pillars to boost competitiveness [2]: closing the innovation gap, decarbonise the EU economy and reducing excessive dependencies..
 This integrated approach provides a holistic perspective on these interconnected challenges.

 Within each thematic area, this chapter identifies key challenges and enablers that will influence the pace and extent of the green transition.
 While not exhaustive, these factors highlight critical considerations for policymakers, stakeholders, and practitioners in designing and implementing effective strategies for a successful transition.

 Notably, several common challenges and enablers emerge across the thematic areas, including investment needs, innovation, skills development, and monitoring systems.
-These cross-cutting issues are explored in greater detail in Chapter 4 ‘Strengthening the green transition’ and Chapter 5 ‘Governance for transformative change’, providing a comprehensive framework to address these shared challenges.
+Some of these cross-cutting issues are explored in greater detail in Chapter 4 ‘Strengthening the green transition’ and Chapter 5 ‘Governance for transformative change’, providing a comprehensive framework to address these shared challenges.

-This analysis draws on a thorough literature review and expert judgement informed by the latest science for policy work conducted by the Joint Research Centre (JRC).
+This analysis draws on a thorough literature review and experts judgement informed by the latest science for policy work conducted by the Joint Research Centre (JRC).

 3.1 Climate ambition